BOOKSVP/api-docs/source/index.html.md

 }
 ```

-Retrieves the details of a booking that has previously been created.
-Simply supply the booking ID.
+Retrieves the details of a booking.

 ### HTTP Request